travetto/travetto/module/model/README.md

 export interface ModelBlobSupport {

   /**
-   * Insert blob to storage
-   * @param location The location of the blob
-   * @param input The actual blob to write
-   */
-  insertBlob(location: string, input: BinaryInput, meta?: BlobMeta, errorIfExisting?: boolean): Promise<void>;

-  /**
    * Upsert blob to storage
    * @param location The location of the blob
    * @param input The actual blob to write
-   */
+   * @param meta Additional metadata to store with the blob
-  upsertBlob(location: string, input: BinaryInput, meta?: BlobMeta): Promise<void>;
+   * @param overwrite Should we replace content if already found, defaults to true */ upsertBlob(location: string, input: BinaryInput, meta?: BlobMeta, overwrite?: boolean): Promise<void>;

   /**
    * Get blob from storage